Huskyeder/stackato-doc/user/reference/client-ref.rst

 		The group to put the new user into.
 		This is a Stackato 2 specific option.

+        --manager

+		Add the new user to the organization, as manager.
+		By request

         --mem

 	    Amount of memory applications can use.

+        --no-auditor
+          Complementary alias of --auditor.
+        --no-manager
+          Complementary alias of --manager.
         --no-prompt

 	    Disable interactive queries.